RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 ## Website Front-End
 Since the frontend of the website is the first aspect of the product that the customer will interact with, and will be one of the main sources of content or discontent throughout their user experience, a variety of design choices have to be made.

-The website will allow a user to log into their home server through a web server, and then manage the devices on their home server through a range of different controls, and do this in the knowledge that themselves and their information are being kept safe.
+The website will allow a user to connect to their controllers through a web server, and then manage the devices on their controllers through a range of different controls, and do this in the knowledge that themselves and their information are being kept safe.

 ![Website Design](images/Hestia_login_concept.png  "Website Login Concept")